Related posts

 3. It maintains business continuity

 In a share purchase, contractual arrangements largely remain the same post-transaction, subject to ‘change of control’ stipulations.
-For example, employees remain contracted with the company, so there's no need to transfer employment rights.
-In contrast, with an asset purchase, it is more likely to be necessary to gain the consent of a third party prior to transferring an asset or agreement.
+For example, employees remain contracted with the company, so there’s no need to transfer employment rights.
+In contrast, with an asset purchase, it is more likely to be necessary to gain the consent of a third party before transferring an asset or agreement.

 4. It involves in-depth due diligence